 If you are to take out your Sherlock hat and do a little sleuthing, you shall see a complete difference between the Laneige US page and the Laneige Indonesia page be it in terms of overall color scheme, content, language, models, a varied communication of the same product and even the marketing strategy.

 This is specifically done for Laneige to adapt to the Indonesian market by fitting in according to the demands, preferences, and happenings of the Indonesian consumers.

 This is done by taking into account the varying holidays and festivals that might garner special deals and promotional tactics like Diwali in India, the Chinese new year, or the 4th of July!

 Airbnb, Uniqlo, Coca-Cola, and Netflix are some non-beauty, but exceptionally well-versed (and successful) companies when it comes to localization.

 While not all of these giant’s marketing strategies are relevant to your beauty brand (obviously), some can be worth looking into.

-This can work wonders especially if your brand is just starting up, and you have to hire yourself as the content creator for a localized social media.
+This can work wonders especially if your brand is just starting up, and you have to hire yourself as the content creator to localize your social media page.